Close to the Edge: Artwork

+A tarn on Haystacks, which inspired Roger Dean's surreal landscape paintings for the inner sleeve artwork.

-Close to the Edge was packaged with a gatefold sleeve designed and illustrated by Roger Dean, who had also designed the cover for Fragile (1971).
-It marked the first appearance of the band's bubble logotype, placed on top of a simple front cover design of a linear colour gradient from black to green.
-Dean came up with the logo without the band's knowledge and before they had started work on Close to the Edge.
-He sketched it out during a train journey from London to Brighton with the idea that the three letters could be put together "in an interesting way".
-Upon Dean's arrival in Brighton, he had finished it.
-Dean pitched the idea of having the title lettering silver-blocked like a traditional book but it never materialised.
-Dean's logo has been described as a "calligraphed colophon".
+Close to the Edge was packaged in a gatefold sleeve designed and illustrated by Roger Dean, who had previously created the artwork for Fragile (1971).
+The release marked the historic debut of the band's iconic "bubble" logotype, positioned atop a minimalist front cover featuring a linear colour gradient transitioning from black to vibrant green.
+Dean conceived the logo without the musicians' prior knowledge and before Yes had even commenced work on the album.
+He sketched the design onboard the Brighton Belle from London to Brighton, operating on the idea that the three letters could be interconnected "in an interesting way", completing the draft by the time the train arrived at his destination.
+Dean initially proposed having the album title silver-blocked to mimic the spine of a traditional book, though the idea never materialised.
+His final typography design has since been described by music critics as a "calligraphed colophon".

-In his original design, Dean wanted the album to resemble the quality of a gold embossed book and have a leather texture as he had owned many leather-bound sketchbooks.
-Dean gained inspiration for the artwork during a visit to Haystacks, a tall hill in the Lake District.
-He took a photograph at its summit and observing the many tarns surrounding it.
-"I was imagining this lake as something grander [...]
+In his original concept, Dean intended for the packaging to replicate the tactile quality of a gold-embossed, leather-bound book, drawing inspiration from his personal collection of leather sketchbooks.
+He found visual inspiration for the internal landscape paintings during a excursion to Haystacks, a fell in the Lake District.
+After taking a photograph from its summit and observing the numerous tarns below, Dean recalled: "I was imagining this lake as something grander [...]
 How could it sustain itself on the tippy top of a mountain?"
-The sleeve includes pictures of the group and Offord that were photographed by Dean and Martyn Adelman, who had played with Squire in the late 1960s as a member of The Syn.
-Dean wrote the sleeve's text and lyric sheet by hand.
-On reflection on the album's design, Dean said: "There were a couple of ideas that merged there.
+The inner sleeve features individual portrait photographs of the group members and Offord, captured by Dean and Martyn Adelman, the latter of whom had played alongside Squire in the 1960s as a member of the beat group the Syn.
+Dean also drafted the inner sleeve text and lyric sheets entirely by hand.
+Reflecting on the final design, he noted: "There were a couple of ideas that merged there.
 It was of a waterfall constantly refreshing itself, pouring from all sides of the lake, but where was the water coming from?
 I was looking for an image to portray that".